 A wedding day is packed full of events that happen quickly and emotions and moments that are happening everywhere.
-We want to be sure we have cameras available to capture every smile, teardrop and embrace.
-After all, when you look back at your wedding album, just that one photo can bring back all those feels.
+We want to be sure we have cameras available to capture every smile, teardrop, and embrace.
+After all, when you look back at your wedding photos, just that one photo can bring back all those feels.

 How does a typical wedding photoshoot go?

 You are investing a large amount of money, and this investment will be what you have to look back on years to come.
 Your photographer knows how long they need to creatively capture the events.
-Work with them to arrange to get the time they need to bring you the images of your dreams.
+Work with them to arrange to get the time they need to bring you the wedding pictures ideas of your dreams.

 A good photographer can make magic happen just about anywhere

-Any tips for locations, backgrounds and places that would result in best photos?
+Any tips for locations, backgrounds, and places that would result in best wedding photos?